 Join us in conversation with this gifted poet and teacher!

-Five Questions for Marjorie
+Five Questions with Marjorie Maddox

 What Makes You Come Alive?

 I am most alive when I am connected to words through writing, reading, and teaching.
 Writing allows us not only to confront this sometimes hopeful/sometimes frightening world but also to transcend it, not only to see ourselves more clearly, but to look beyond ourselves to others.
 As Flannery O'Connor said, "I write to discover what I know."
 Joan Didion echoed, "I write entirely to find out what I'm thinking, what I'm looking at, what I see, and what it means.
 What I want and what I fear."
 And so we have the crafted words intersecting with our discoveries, our meditations, our yearnings.
 Because writing is by nature such a solitary act, it also can be invigorating to meet face-to-face with readers, continuing a conversation started with the words on the pagea rapport very similar to teaching.
 Channels open up.
 Listeners respond with their lives.
 Similarly, I've witnessed many student epiphanies where brain, heart, and spirit click into action.
 Yes, this also makes me come alive!